skatejs/skatejs/README.md

 2. `events` are set up
 3. `properties` are defined
 4. `created` is invoked
+5. `renderer` is invoked with the result of `render` to stamp out the component's structure
 5. descendant custom elements are synchronously initialised
+6. `properties` are initialised so setters may now affect descendant DOM
-6. `ready` is invoked
+7. `ready` is invoked
-7. `attached` is invoked when added to the document (or if already in the document)
+8. `attached` is invoked when added to the document (or if already in the document)
-8. `detached` is invoked when removed from the document
+9. `detached` is invoked when removed from the document
-9. `attribute` is invoked whenever an attribute is updated
+10. `attribute` is invoked whenever an attribute is updated

 Each callback gets the element passed in as `this` and is invoked with no arguments except for the `attribute` callback shown below.